rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/worked-escalation-example-v1.md

 ---

-## 9. Why local repair is not enough
+## 10. Why local repair is not enough

 This is the most important section in the whole example.

-The local Atlas / Auto Repair action improved the shell.
+The local Atlas and Auto Repair action improved the shell.

 But the case still shows signs that the problem is deeper than shell repair alone.